How To Feed A Loon

 • Meanwhile, bring a large pot of water to a boil.
 Add the spinach and cover the pot.
 Cook until wilted, about 2 minutes.
 Drain the spinach.
 When cool enough to handle, squeeze the excess water from the spinach and then roughly chop it.
 Set aside.

-• Melt 2 tbsp butter in a skillet over medium heat.
+• Melt 2 tablespoon butter in a skillet over medium heat.
 Add the shallot and cook until soft, about 3 to 4 minutes.
 Add the chopped mushrooms and cook until soft, slightly browned, and starting to release liquid.
 Stir in a healthy pinch of salt and pepper.
 Set aside.

 • Whisk in the milk and continue whisking and stirring until smooth and slightly thickened, about 2 to 3 minutes.